asan-emirsaleh/pos_dict/README.md

 # pos_dict
 Dictionary of the Crimean Tatar language

-Following dictionary is developed for multipurpose usage.
+The dictionary is developed for multipurpose usage.

 # Structure